 It is an understatement to say that the agony and suffering over police brutality and systemic racism pouring from our communities has been overwhelming and relentless.
 These injustices have shaken our nation to its core and I’m so proud to see so many Public Allies alumni help lead the way in serving as our nation’s conscience.
 As organizers, we have helped raise awareness, spoken truth to power, and demanded a change in how we operate as a society.
 As elected officials or in other public service roles, we’re working to redesign the systems that created these injustices in the first place.

-With 26 days until the election, we’re adding Public Allies’ voice to the clarion call for democracy.
+With the election around the corner, we’re adding Public Allies’ voice to the clarion call for democracy.
 Exercising our collective right to vote is central to our work of shaping a “Next Wave” America that is more reflective of our nation’s founding ideals of justice and equity.
 It provides us the opportunity to elect leaders who will shift the broader narrative around what leadership looks like and ensure that our future is designed by and for everyone.

 The presidential contest may be sucking up much of the oxygen of public discourse, yet the mission of Public Allies reminds us that systemic change starts at the local-level—neighborhood by neighborhood.
 When Americans go to the polls this year, it is true that we will weigh in on a race at the top of the ticket with historic implications.
 Yet, it is also true that we will elect hundreds-of-thousands of state and local officials with the power to upend generations of racist and anti-poor public policies that have contributed to the staggering racial injustice and inequality we see in our country today.